Published on 07 February 2023

 Table of Contents

-People go through sleep problems, wherein it might affect them due to various reasons.
+People go through sleep problems, which might affect them for various reasons.
 The common reason for it would be stress.
-People opt for various options, even some drink alcohol to get a peaceful sleep, but it is not a good choice, so people change their preference to medicine or consulting a doctor.
+So, to cope with it, they opt for various options and start drinking alcohol to get a peaceful sleep, but later they understand that it is not a good choice, so they change their preference to medicine or consult a doctor.

-Mostly people tend to get Zopiclone has a solution to treat this problem.
+Most people tend to get Zopiclone as a solution to treat this problem.
 Zopiclone drug was first introduced in 1986 and is very similar to Lunesta.
-It is typically used in tablet form and rehabilitation programs to treat withdrawal symptoms associated with alcoholism.

-From 2017 to 2018 alone, millions of adults were prescribed one or more of the medicines under review, including sleeping pills.
+From 2017 to 2018, millions of adults have prescribed one or more medicines under review, including sleeping pills.
 This means that a significant portion of the population is at risk of becoming addicted to drugs like Zopiclone.
-Let us find out the cause, signs and symptoms, and management of Zopiclone addiction.
+Let us discover the cause, signs and symptoms, and management of Zopiclone addiction.

 What Is Zopiclone?

-Zopiclone is a non-benzodiazepine sedative/hypnotic drug used for the short-term treatment of insomnia.
-It helps you fall asleep easily and prevents from waking up in the night or early morning awakenings.
-Its long-term use is not recommended due to dependence, tolerance, and addiction risks.
+Zopiclone is a non-benzodiazepine drug used for the short-term treatment of insomnia.
+It helps you fall asleep easily and prevents you from suddenly waking up in the night or early morning.
+It is typically used in tablet form and in rehabilitation programs to treat withdrawal symptoms associated with alcoholism.

-Zopiclone is classified as a class C controlled drug and you can only buy Zopiclone through prescription.
-Zopiclone is a sedative-hypnotic that has been promoted as a sleep aid in other countries but has not been FDA-approved.
+Zopiclone is classified as a class C controlled drug and you can only buy Zopiclone only through prescription.
+It's a sedative-hypnotic that has been promoted as a sleep aid in other countries but not FDA-approved.

 Frequently Asked Questions